 Brown vs Grizzly?

-But the short answer is, there aren’t many other differences.
-Brown and grizzly are common names for the same species (Ursus arctos).
-Coastal brown bear males typically weigh 600-900 pounds by mid-summer, with females averaging 1/3 less.
+For one, brown bears live along coastal areas.
+Males typically weigh 600-900 pounds by mid-summer, with females averaging 1/3 less.
 By the time they hibernate in the fall, males can reach over 1,200 pounds, 5 feet tall at the shoulder and 7-10 feet in overall length.

 There is some disagreement whether the Kodiak brown bear is a separate species, due to its immense size and geographic isolation on the island.
 But geography mostly determines whether bears can fish on inland mammals and plants versus fish.
 A diet rich in salmon gives coastal bears lots of fat and a more dependable, plentiful food source, so coastal brown bears tend to be bigger than inland grizzlies.
 Because of the abundance of fish, coastal bears tend to be well fed on a more regular basis during the summer than grizzlies.
 Some biologists feel this makes them slightly less aggressive or dangerous than grizzlies, but obviously, any bear can be dangerous in a particular situation.
 But the abundance of regular fish goes a long way toward minimizing competition for survival.